Ilmor: Racing in the United States

-For 1995 the 265D V8s were rebadged Mercedes and continued to be highly competitive, with Al Unser Jr. finishing runner-up with four wins.
-Rahal-Hogan Racing joined Penske as major teams, as Bobby Rahal collected five podiums to finish third in the overall standings.
-In 1996, Penske's Unser Jr. finished fourth, Rahal seventh and his teammate Bryan Herta eighth, with neither collecting wins.
-In 1997, Unser Jr. had a poor season, whereas Penske teammate Paul Tracy claimed three wins but retired in the last five races to finish fifth in the standings.
-PacWest drivers Maurício Gugelmin and Mark Blundell claimed four wins combined and finished fourth and sixth in the standings.
-Forsythe driver Greg Moore got two wins and three second places, but retired in eight races and finished seventh.
-After the CART-IRL split, Mercedes gradually lost interest in American racing and left CART after the 2000 season.
+For 1995 the 265D V8s were rebadged Mercedes.
+Al Unser Jr. finished runner-up with four wins.
+Rahal-Hogan Racing joined Penske as major teams.
+After the CART-IRL split, Mercedes left CART after the 2000 season.

 Ilmor continued working in the United States on the Oldsmobile Aurora V8 for the IRL Penske entries.

 In 2003 Honda partnered with Ilmor on the Honda Indy V8 engine between 2003 and 2011 for co-assembling, preparation, tune-up and maintenance.
 At the conclusion of the 2011 season, Honda discontinued their partnership with Ilmor subsequently moving all design, development and production in house without any third-party tune-up partnership to HPD, for the 2012 Honda Indy V6.

-In 2012 Chevrolet returned to the IndyCar Series, partnering with Ilmor on the Chevrolet Indy V6 engine program and supplying free engines for Team Penske and rest of Chevrolet-powered IndyCar Series teams are customers by pay lease system.
+In 2012 Chevrolet returned to the IndyCar Series, partnering with Ilmor on the Chevrolet Indy V6 engine program in supplying free engines for Team Penske, with the rest of Chevrolet-powered IndyCar Series teams paying lease system.

 Ilmor is the option specification engine supplier of engines for the ARCA Menards Series and NASCAR Camping World Truck Series.
 Truck Series teams are allowed to use the option crate engine based on the LSX, and many teams have switched to the option engine.
-Ilmor was heavily criticized when four of its NT1 engines failed during the 2019 World of Westgate 200 at Las Vegas Motor Speedway, effectively eliminating ThorSport Racing drivers Grant Enfinger and Johnny Sauter from the playoffs.
-Matt Crafton also experienced an engine failure during the race, but survived the playoffs due to his points standings.
+Ilmor was criticized when four of its NT1 engines failed during the 2019 World of Westgate 200 at Las Vegas Motor Speedway.
 The manufacturer took responsibility for the engines that suffered from severe detonation due to the combination of the high engine load condition combined with the extreme weather conditions in Las Vegas.
 Despite Ilmor's announcement, NASCAR denied ThorSport's request to reinstate Enfinger and Sauter into the playoffs.

-In 2021 Ilmor partnered with Edelbrock to supply the 396 engine, which is primarily used in ARCA, for the Superstar Racing Experience.
+In 2021, Ilmor partnered with Edelbrock to supply a 396 cubic inch engine, which Ilmor primarily supplies in ARCA, for the Superstar Racing Experience.